1973 Nobel Peace Prize: Legacy

 As hostilities in Vietnam resumed in full, the 1975 spring offensive and subsequent fall of Saigon marked the complete failure of the Paris Peace Accords, and South Vietnam surrendered on 30 April 1975.
 On 1 May, the day after Saigon fell, Kissinger tried to give back the prize, stating via a cable to the Nobel Committee that "I regret, more profoundly than I can ever express, the necessity for this letter... the peace we sought through negotiations has been overturned by force."
 The Nobel committee declined his offer to return the award.
 As of February 2024, Lê Đức Thọ is the only person to have ever declined the Nobel Peace Prize, and one of only two people to ever decline any Nobel Prize.
 (Note: The other being Jean-Paul Sartre, who declined the 1964 Nobel Prize in Literature.
-This does not include people who were forbidden from accepting the Nobel Prize, such as Richard Kuhn (1938 Nobel Prize in Chemistry), Adolf Butenandt (1939 Nobel Prize in Chemistry) and Gerhard Domagk (1939 Nobel Prize in Physiology or Medicine) who were prevented from accepting their awards by the Nazi Germany, or Boris Pasternak who declined the 1958 Nobel Prize in Literature under pressure from the Soviet Union.)
+This does not include people who were forbidden from accepting the Nobel Prize, such as Richard Kuhn (1938 Nobel Prize in Chemistry), Adolf Butenandt (1939 Nobel Prize in Chemistry) and Gerhard Domagk (1939 Nobel Prize in Physiology or Medicine) who were prevented from accepting their awards by Nazi Germany, or Boris Pasternak who declined the 1958 Nobel Prize in Literature under pressure from the Soviet Union.)

 The award has endured as a critique of the Nobel Prize and its chosen winners, and is often remembered as one of the most controversial Nobel prizes ever given.
 With regard to why he stopped writing politically satirical music, comedian and musician Tom Lehrer famously quipped, "Political satire became obsolete when Henry Kissinger was awarded the Nobel Peace Prize."
 After the war, it was revealed in the Chennault Affair that Kissinger may have intentionally sabotaged peace talks in Vietnam in 1968 in order to help Richard Nixon become president, casting further derision on the choice to award him a Peace Prize for his work in Vietnam.